ros-controls/joss_paper/paper.md

 affiliations:
  - name: hiDOF, Inc. (at the time of this work)
    index: 1
- - name: PAL Robotics
+ - name: PAL Robotics (at the time of this work)
    index: 2
- - name: ?
+ - name: PickNik Consulting
    index: 3
  - name: Heriot-Watt University, Edinburgh Centre for Robotics
    index: 4